HOW TO RETIRE HAPPY

 - Harry Mahtar

 The sports car and sailboat are investments for my retirement.
-I'm using them to attract a woman who support me in my old age.
+I'm using them to attract a woman who supports me in my old age.

 - Glasbergen talking to financial consultant